Fawaztarar/chatbot_AI/README.md

 ## update Constants
 # Replace with your own OpenAI API Key https://platform.openai.com/account/api-keys
-# and rename this file to constants.py.
+# and edit this file into constants.py.
 #APIKEY =  "sk-<your key here>"

+or save in evoirnment variable

+export APIKEY="your key here"

+to verify:
+echo $APIKEY